smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 {% endhighlight %}

 The sample above doesn't make sense.
 Why would ``SendCallback`` be public?
 It doesn't fit with the purpose of the rest of the class.
-It would be private!
+The method is only used for one reason and benefits from being isolated from the rest of the Worker class while still being related enough to the other code to stay there.
+Since we would never want other classes using the method, it should be private!

 {% highlight csharp %}
 public class Worker {
-    private void SendCallback( Uri url ) {
+    private void SendCallback( Uri url ) { ... }
-        ...
-    }
 }
 {% endhighlight %}